python/cpython/Doc/library/socket.rst

 .. function:: create_connection(address[, timeout])

    Connects to the *address* received (as usual, a ``(host, port)`` pair), with an optional timeout for the connection.
-Specially useful for higher-level protocols, it is not normally used directly from application-level code.
+Especially useful for higher-level protocols, it is not normally used directly from application-level code.
    Passing the optional *timeout* parameter will set the timeout on the socket instance (if it is not given or ``None``, the global default timeout setting is